roryl/lucee-book/properties.md

 ###Validating Properties
 Components with generated accessors (by defining `accessors=true`) can validate the data passed to the setter method automatically.
 This can quickly speed up adding complex type assertions to components without writing a lot of boilerplate code.

-Adding validation to properties makes use of two attributes, `validate` for build in validation types, and optionally `validateparams` to additional custom validation types.
+Adding validation to properties makes use of two attributes, `validate` for built in validation types, and optionally `validateparams` to additional custom validation types.

 The validate attribute takes a type to be used for validating data when implicit setter for this property is called.
-It takes the following validators:
+It can use one of the following validators:

 | Type | Description |
 | -- | -- |